 Ithaca College DIIS is supporting the ResponseCard NXT from Turning Technologies.
-Any student required to have a clicker will need to obtain this clicker and have a Turning Account, registered with their ithaca.edu email address, and a license.
-Some instructors may allow Responseware, software which allows responses via mobile device via iOS, Android or Web Browser.
+Any student required to have a clicker will need to obtain this clicker and have a Turning Account and a license registered to their ithaca.edu email address.
+Some instructors may allow Responseware™, software which allows responses via mobile device via iOS, Android or Web Browser.
 Please check with your instructor.

 How do I buy a new clicker and license bundle?

 Clickers can be purchased from the IC Bookstore and will be bundled with a 4-year license.
 Be sure to save your box, receipt to get the $20.99 mail-in rebate.
 (See link in sidebar).

 What if I bought a used clicker online or have one from a prior year?

 You can use the Turning Technologies NXT clicker but you will have to create an account and purchase a license from the Turning Technologies Student Store.
 For the '16-17 school year there is a 100% rebate on the 1 or 4 year license.
 You can purchase a license by going to account.turningtechnologies.com or clicking on the Turning Account link in your Sakai class.